 Popular Music Library contains a wide range of popular music including thousands of tracks from genres including alternative, country, Christian, electronic, hip-hop, metal, punk, new age, R&B, reggae, rock, soundtracks and more.

-Color full-page and article reproductions of thousands of U.S. and international newspapers and magazines, including the Boston Herald.
-Coverage: Current 3 months.
+Color full-page and article reproductions of thousands of U.S. and international newspapers and magazines including the Boston Globe.
+Coverage: usually current 3 months or more.

 Indexes articles, book reviews, poems, and short stories from general-interest U.S. periodicals, including Time, Newsweek, and Ladies’ Home Journal.